LINGuistLIU/English-vowel-nasalization-classification-with-RNN/README.md

 The data used for this work are private collected by [Styler (2015)](http://wstyler.ucsd.edu/files/styler_dissertation_final.pdf).

-Only 10 vowels singled out of the word for the train, dev, and test sets respectively are provided here as examples.
+Only several vowels singled out of the word for the train, dev, and test sets respectively are provided here as examples.

 ## Scripts